well-typed/haskell-debugger/README.md

 > `hdb` is only supported by the latest nightly GHC version.
 > The first release it will be compatible with is GHC 9.14.

-To install and use the GHC debugger, you need the executable `hdb` and the VSCode extension `haskell-debugger-extension`.
+To install and use the debugger, you need the executable `hdb` and the VSCode extension `haskell-debugger-extension`.

 Since `hdb` implements the [Debug Adapter Protocol